lbbence95/MacrostepDebugger/infra_defs/README.txt

-This folder is used as the standard folder for storing application and infrastructure descriptors.
+This folder is the default folder for storing application and infrastructure descriptors.